Trip-ROMA: Self-Supervised Learning with Triplets and Random Mappings: Implementation Details

-\textbf{Linear evaluation.} Following the literature~\cite{zhang2016colorful,oord2018representation,chen2020simple,grill2020bootstrap,chen2021exploring}, we employ a linear evaluation protocol to evaluate the features learned by our model.
+\textbf{Linear evaluation.} Following the SSL literature~\citep{zhang2016colorful,oord2018representation,chen2020simple,grill2020bootstrap,chen2021exploring}, we employ a linear evaluation protocol to evaluate the features learned by our model for the unsupervised representation learning task.
 To be specific, given the pre-trained ResNet backbone after unsupervised learning, a linear classifier is further trained on top of the frozen backbone and a global average pooling layer.
 In our experiments, the linear classifier is trained for $100$ epochs using a SGD optimizer in a cosine decay schedule, where the base learning rate is $30$, weight decay is $0$, momentum is $0.9$ and batch size is $128$.
 After training, we perform the evaluation on the center cropped images in the evaluation/test set.
+In addition, to avoid the randomness of single run and make the comparison more fair, we run three times for each method (\emph{i.e.,} unsupervised pre-training for three times) and report the top-1 mean accuracy as well as $95\%$ confidence interval (\emph{i.e.,} linear evaluation) for all comparison methods.